-For example, the City of Durham detected a ransomware attack on Friday, March 6, and their leaders credited their quick response to Rubrik's backup solution.
+For example, during a ransomware attack on the City of Durham, their leaders credited their quick response to Rubrik's backup solution.
 Durham Mayor Steve Schewell said, "The city can be assured that our backups are very good because they're immutable.
 [This means that] they could not be consumed by ransomware."
 As a result, they were able to quickly restore critical city services, including access to 911.
 In addition, Kerry Goode, Durham CIO, emphasized that core business systems, including ones that manage payroll, were back online by the start of the business week.

-Kern Medical Center discovered a large ransomware attack in June 2019 when users reported they couldn't access their systems.
+Kern Medical Center discovered a large ransomware attack had penetrated their environment when users reported they couldn't access their systems.
 They were able to recover 100% of the impacted systems protected by Rubrik within minutes, including recovering their business-critical electronic medical record system.
 CTO Craig Witmer said, "After the incident, we were so impressed that we moved more of our legacy systems to Rubrik and are fully confident that Rubrik's immutable backups will protect us from future incidents."